ruggeri/tech-notes/randos/automotive/engines/03-triple.md

 - Perfect primary and secondary reciprocating balance is achieved, as noted above.
 - A 120deg triple will have some primary rotational imbalance.
-  - The pivot point actually moves.
-And the magnitude of the rotational imbalance changes throughout the combustion cycle.
+- Compared to 180deg inline twin of 2/3 displacement, I think this has (1) equivalent primary reciprocating balance, (2) equivalent primary rotational _imbalance_, (3) superior secondary reciprocating balance (in fact, perfect), (4) inferior secondary rotational imbalance.
-  - It is zero when central piston is at TDC.
+  - You might be able to argue that the inferiority in point (4) is equal to the superiority in point (3).
-  - But it is maximum when piston 1 (or 3) is at TDC.
-But note that the pivot point is _not_ at the center piston.
-It is in between the first and center piston.
+  - In that case, the triple is equivalently balanced to an 180deg inline twin of 2/3rds the displacement.
-  - It appears that a balance shaft is needed to even this out.
+  - In which case, you're getting a third cylinder (and +50% displacement) for free.

 ## T-Plane Timing